De'Vante Bausby: San Antonio Commanders

 On January 9, 2019, Bausby signed with the San Antonio Commanders of the Alliance of American Football (AAF).
 In the season opener against the San Diego Fleet, Bausby picked off quarterback Mike Bercovici in the third quarter.
 At the time of the league's suspension, Bausby was leading the AAF in pass breakups and interceptions, a number which did not include a highlight 99-yard "pick 2" play that helped seal his team's win in week 7.

-Denver Broncos
+Denver Broncos (first stint)

 After the AAF suspended football operations, Bausby signed with the Denver Broncos on April 8, 2019.
 He earned a spot on the Broncos roster as the fourth cornerback on the depth chart.
 In week 5 versus the Chargers, Bausby suffered a neck injury that left him immobile for a short period of time after an accidental collision with Alexander Johnson.
 He was placed on injured reserve on October 8, 2019.

 Bausby re-signed with the Broncos on March 19, 2020.
 He was released on September 5, 2020, but was signed to the practice squad the following day.
-He was promoted to the active roster on September 16, 2020 and was named the fourth cornerback behind Michael Ojemudia, Bryce Callahan, and Essang Bassey.
+He was promoted to the active roster on September 16, 2020, and was named the fourth cornerback behind Michael Ojemudia, Bryce Callahan, and Essang Bassey.
 He was released on October 24 when A. J. Bouye came off injured reserve.